NorthArrowResearch/Program/docs/Technical_Reference/jekyll_toolbox.md

 The weight tag is **case sensitive** and the value should be a positive integer.
 The code that creates the table of contents attempts a simple sort all pages at a specific level using this integer.
 For this to work **all pages at a specific level must have a weight value** (or the sorting resorts to the alphabetical default).
 Technically, it doesn't matter what the weight values represent or where they start at; they can start at zero or one or any other positive integer.
 Typically I start the weights at 1, but if there's a page that I want to *sink* to the bottom I will weight it with a value of 99.

+Note that page sorting only works for documents.
+Obviously there's no way to associate a weight with a directory.

 ## Useful Links

 The useful links section comprises an unordered list of bullets with hyperlinks to helpful external web sites.
 This list is hard coded into the file `src\_includes\sidenav.html`.